Nine Years at Microsoft

 The thing is, it’s never been this overwhelmingly bad: War, US politics, a technology industry gone mad around AI (and I am to that), European anachronisms and a local (Portuguese) economy that defies any rational explanation save gross mismanagement over the past 50 years.

-The job market is the worst I’ve seen it (ever), and until yesterday (when I finally sorted out what I will be doing next year, or at least signed the initial paperwork) I was in a tripartite limbo spanning location, skills and age.
+The job market is the worst I’ve seen it (ever), and until yesterday (when I finally sorted out what I will be doing next year, or at least signed the initial paperwork) I was in a tripartite limbo of location, skills and age.

 And yes, one of the reasons the technology industry has gone to shit over the past few years is that it assumes more, cheaper, less skilled staff can magically deliver quality solutions (I present the modern Internet and our current computing landscape as counter-evidence).